pieewiee/Barcode-Reader/README.md

 run "Barcode Reader.exe"
 ```

-Base configuration is stored in config.xml which is located in binary folder.
+Base configuration is stored in Resources\template.xml which is located in binary folder.
 User configuration is stored in %UserProfile%\Documents\Barcode-Reader\config.xml

 ```xml
 <?xml version="1.0"?>